asjad99/asjad99/README.md

 ###  About me:
 I am currently working as a Data Scientist at Invertigro.
-Previously, I have worked with core teams of several early-stage and high-growth startups, both as a data scientist and as a software engineer.
+Previously, I have worked with core teams of several early-stage and high-growth startups, both as a data scientist and as a software engineer to build AI driven products and solutions in domains like [Business Process Analytics](https://blog.asjadk.com/deepprocess/), [Information Retreival](https://blog.asjadk.com/semantic_search/), and [recommender systems](https://blog.asjadk.com/music/).

 I love getting to know people around the world who are building interesting cool stuff.
 You can reach out to me on [Linkedin](https://www.linkedin.com/in/asjad/) and tell me where you are and what you’re working on.